AMC Pacer

-The AMC Pacer is a two-door compact car produced in the United States by American Motors Corporation (AMC) from the 1975 through the 1980 model years.
+The AMC Pacer is a two-door compact car produced in the United States by American Motors Corporation (AMC) from 1975 through the 1980 model year.
 The Pacer was also made in Mexico by Vehículos Automotores Mexicanos (VAM) from 1976 until 1979 and positioned as a premium-priced luxury car.

 Design work began in 1971.
 The rounded shape and large glass area were unusual compared with the three-box designs of the era.
-The Pacer's width is equal to full-sized domestic vehicles at the time, and this unique design feature was promoted by AMC as "the first wide small car."
+The Pacer's width is equal to full-sized domestic vehicles at the time, and AMC promoted this unique design feature as "the first wide small car".
 The Pacer was the first modern, mass-produced, U.S. automobile design using the cab forward concept.

-Reviews upon its introduction used descriptions like "futuristic, bold, and unique."
-The Pacer featured an aerodynamic "jellybean" styling, numerous innovations such as different door lengths, and was noted "as a space-efficient car, seemingly from the future.".
-The Pacer stood out a time when "Detroit was still rolling out boat-sized gas guzzlers."
+Upon its introduction, reviews used descriptions such as "futuristic, bold, and unique".
+The Pacer featured an aerodynamic "jellybean" styling, numerous innovations such as different door lengths.
+This was noted "as a space-efficient car, seemingly from the future".
+The Pacer stood out at a time when "Detroit was still rolling out boat-sized gas guzzlers."

 Design

 American Motors' chief stylist Dick Teague began work on the Pacer in 1971, anticipating an increase in demand for smaller vehicles throughout the decade.
-The new car was designed to offer the interior room and feel of a big car that drivers of traditional domestic automobiles were accustomed to, but in a much smaller, aerodynamic, and purposefully distinctive exterior package.
-American Motors called it "Project Amigo" as a fresh design "featuring a body style not seen before, using the latest technology and exceeding upcoming safety regulations."
+The new car was designed to offer the interior room and feel of a big vehicle that drivers of traditional domestic automobiles were accustomed to, but in a much smaller, aerodynamic, and purposefully distinctive exterior package.
+American Motors called it "Project Amigo" as a fresh design "featuring a body style not seen before, using the latest technology and exceeding upcoming safety regulations".

-Car and Driver magazine noted that "AMC said it was the first car designed from the inside out.
-Four passengers were positioned with reasonable clearances and then the rest of the car was built around them as compactly as possible."
+Car and Driver magazine wrote, "It was the first car designed from the inside out.
+Four passengers were positioned with reasonable clearances, and then the rest of the car was built around them as compactly as possible."
 American Motors explored many unique solutions to what Teague called the "Urban Concept" car.
 Not only different sized doors for the driver and passenger sides were considered, but also using a Wankel engine and front-wheel-drive.
 The first development mule was made by shortening both the front and the rear of an AMC Matador by 30 in.